-(1) Upon receiving a complaint in terms of section 14 (1)(a) or (b), the Regulator-

-- (a) may refer the complaint directly to the Council, to be considered in accordance with this section, if the regulator has concluded that the complaint does not raise issues of general economic or public policy concern in terms of this Act; or - (b) otherwise, must consider the complaint in terms of section 16. - (2) If the Regulator refers a complaint to the Council in terms of subsection (1)(a)- - (a) the Regulator is not a party to the Council proceedings; and - (b) the Council must consider that complaint as an appeal by the complainant against the decision by the relevant regulated entity. - (3) The Council must conduct a hearing of each matter referred to it in terms of this section in accordance with the provisions of section 22. - (4) After considering a complaint referral under this section, the Council must confirm, set aside or vary the decision by the regulated entity. - (5) If the Council has set aside a decision, as contemplated in subsection (4), the relevant regulated entity may either- - (a) abandon the decision that was the subject of the complaint, in which case it is a nullity; or - (b) consider the matter afresh, having regard to the Council's reasons for setting aside the decision that was the subject of the complaint, and take a new decision.
+- (1) Upon receiving a complaint in terms of Section 13(1)(a) or (b), the Regulator- - (a) may refer the complaint directly to the Council, to be considered in accordance with this section, if the Regulator has concluded that the complaint does not raise issues of general economic or public policy concern in terms of this Act; or - (b) otherwise, must consider the complaint in terms of Section 16. - (2) If the Regulator refers a complaint to the Council in terms of subsection (1)(a)- - (a) the Regulator is not a party to the Council proceedings; and - (b) the Council must consider that complaint as an appeal by the complainant against the decision by the relevant regulated entity. - (3) The Council must conduct a hearing of each matter referred to it in terms of this section in accordance with the provisions of Section 21. - (4) Despite subsection (2)(a), the Council may invite the Regulator to provide any information that the Council may consider relevant to the proceedings in terms of subsection (3). - (5) After considering a complaint referral under this section, the Council must confirm, set aside or vary the decision by the regulated entity. - (6) If the Council has set aside a decision, as contemplated in subsection (5), the relevant regulated entity may consider the matter afresh, having regard to the Council's reasons for setting aside the decision that was the subject of the complaint, and take a new decision.

-16. Consideration of complaints by Regulator
+15. Consideration of complaints by Regulator

-- (1) Unless it has referred a complaint to the Council in terms of section 15, the Regulator, upon receiving a complaint, may- - (a) issue a notice of non-referral to the complainant in the prescribed form, if the complaint- - (i) appears to be frivolous or vexatious; or

-- (ii) does not allege any facts which, if true, would constitute grounds for a remedy under this Act; - (b) refer the complaint to another regulatory authority with jurisdiction over the matter for investigation; or - (c) direct an inspector to investigate the complaint as quickly as practicable. - (2) At any time, the Regulator, acting on its own initiative, may direct an inspector to commence an investigation into any matter contemplated in section 14 (1)(c) to (g), despite not having received a complaint in terms of that section. - (3) At any time during an investigation, the Regulator may designate one or more persons to assist the inspector conducting the investigation.
+- (1) Unless it has referred a complaint to the Council in terms of Section 14, the Regulator, upon receiving a complaint, may- - (a) issue a notice of non-referral to the complainant in the prescribed form, if the complaint- - (i) appears to be frivolous or vexatious; or - (ii) does not allege any facts which, if proven, would constitute grounds for a remedy under this Act; - (b) refer the complaint to another regulatory authority with jurisdiction over the matter for investigation; or - (c) direct an inspector to investigate the complaint as quickly as practicable. - (2) At any time, the Regulator, acting on its own initiative, may direct an inspector to commence an investigation into any matter contemplated in Section 13(1)(c) to (g), despite not having received a complaint in terms of that section. - (3) At any time during an investigation, the Regulator may designate one or more persons to assist the inspector in conducting the investigation. - (4) The procedure for conducting an investigation contemplated in this section, may be determined by the Regulator, with due regard to the circumstances of each case.

-17. Outcome of investigation
+16. Outcome of investigation